bretto36/docs/docs/tenancy/1.x/tutorial-multi-database.md

 After that is done, we will focus on configuring the creation of the database.

 Configuring the database is fairly easy.
-It starts of with creating a new listener that listens to the `Tenancy\Hooks\Database\Events\Drivers\Configuring` event.
+It begins with creating a new listener that listens to the `Tenancy\Hooks\Database\Events\Drivers\Configuring` event.
 Once you've created a listener, we will go to the actual configuration.

 There are multiple ways to configure the Database Creation.
 In this tutorial we will use tenancy's default functionality in order to make it work.
 In your listener use the following code:
 ```php